How This Accountable Care Organization Improved Transfers

-Advocate Medical Group (AMG), a Chicago-based medical group with more than 200 different practice sites, has a Managed Care Population Program (MCPP) as part of their Accountable Care Organization.
+Advocate Medical Group (AMG), a Chicago-based medical group with more than 200 practice sites, has a Managed Care Population Program (MCPP) as part of their Accountable Care Organization (ACO).

-According to Stasaitis, accountable care organizations, and those working toward value-based care, need to have a mechanism in place to keep managed care population patients in network; not only to reduce medical costs, but to provide more comprehensive continuity of care, which is important for achieving improved outcomes.
+According to Stasaitis, accountable care organizations, and those working toward value-based care, need to have a mechanism in place to keep managed care population patients in network.
+This isn’t just to reduce medical costs, but also to provide more comprehensive continuity of care, which is important for achieving improved outcomes.

-Upon this notification, the team at MCPP works quickly to identify the clinical status of the patient, determine the financial risk involved and then, if it is safe to do so, arrange to transfer the patient to an in-network provider.
+Upon this notification, the team at MCPP works quickly to identify the clinical status of the patient and determine the financial risk involved.
+After that, assuming it’s safe to do so, they work to transfer the patient to an in-network provider.

 It was a process filled with repeated calls and multiple messages that led to unnecessary follow-up work and delays in patient care.

-Now, PerfectServe automatically identifies the nurse on duty, and provides the agent with the ability to leave a text message rather than needing to speak directly to the nurse.
-Additionally, the nurse can contact physicians more quickly by messaging them through PerfectServe’s secure, cloud-based application.
-The solution has helped the MCPP team eliminate hours of wasted time, and guide more patients back to in-network hospitals where they can receive more comprehensive care.
+Now, PerfectServe automatically identifies the nurse on duty and allows the agent to leave a text message versus having to speak directly with the nurse.
+Additionally, the nurse can contact physicians faster by messaging them through PerfectServe’s secure, cloud-based application.
+The solution has helped the MCPP team eliminate hours of wasted time and guide more patients back to in-network hospitals where they can receive more comprehensive care.

-Today, with PerfectServe facilitating MCPP’s communication process, instead of a lengthy communication workflow involving multiple parties and multiple opportunities for communication breakdown, one message is all that is needed to quickly connect to the on-call nurse or physician who can help with transfer and admission.
+Today, with PerfectServe facilitating MCPP’s communication process, instead of a lengthy workflow involving multiple parties and more than a few opportunities for communication breakdowns, one message is all that’s needed to quickly connect to the on-call nurse or physician who can help with transfer and admission.

 The biggest benefit?
 The reduced time to treatment for Advocate patients.

-“That reduction in time is one of the goals we were striving to achieve,” Stasaitis said.
-“If there is a delay in reaching physicians — or if there is no call back — the chances of the patient being admitted to an out-of-network hospital or receiving a delay in care are much greater.”
+“That reduction in time is one of the goals we wanted to achieve,” said Stasaitis.
+“If there is a delay in reaching physicians—or if there’s no call back—the chances of the patient being admitted to an out-of-network hospital or experiencing a delay in care are much greater.”

-And by reducing the amount of time it takes to contact physicians, MCPP nurses are able to move more quickly and coordinate time-sensitive care when it is needed most.
+By reducing the amount of time it takes to contact physicians, MCPP nurses are able to move faster and coordinate time-sensitive care when it’s needed most.

 Another benefit the MCPP team has realized since implementing PerfectServe is the ease with which they can manage the nurses’ three shift schedules.

-“We have a unique shift schedule to manage for weekday mornings, weekday afternoons and weekends,” Patel said.
-“When schedules change, it’s less time consuming for us now to make updates and be able to see in real-time who is on call and when.”
+“We have a unique shift schedule to manage for weekday mornings, weekday afternoons, and weekends,” said Patel.
+“When schedules change, it’s less time consuming for us to make updates now, and we can easily see in real time who’s on call and when.”

-Keeping track of the number of members who have been transferred to an in-network facility is an important metric to report for the MCPP team, which is tasked with ensuring the value and continuity of care while controlling costs.
-Because PerfectServe date and time stamps all incoming and outgoing messages, leadership can quickly calculate the number of patients treated for any specific time frame.
+Keeping track of the number of members who have been transferred to an innetwork facility is an important metric to report for the MCPP team, which is tasked with ensuring the value and continuity of care while controlling costs.
+Because PerfectServe affixes date and time stamps for all incoming and outgoing messages, leadership can quickly calculate the number of patients treated for any specific time frame.

-Stasaitis said, “It’s a big benefit to have a history of the messages sent.
-So, when it’s necessary to follow a paper trail to address an issue or concern, I have an actual record of what was sent and when.
+“It’s a big benefit to have a history of the messages sent,” said Stasaitis.
+“So when it’s necessary to follow a paper trail to address an issue or concern, I have an actual record of what was sent and when.
 Before PerfectServe, I didn’t have that capability.”

-When all things are considered, the biggest benefit PerfectServe offers AMG’s Managed Care Population Program is the ability to quickly and efficiently bring patients back to in-network hospitals to ensure they continue to receive the high-value care Advocate Health Care is known for.
+All things considered, the biggest benefit of PerfectServe for AMG’s Managed Care Population Program is the ability to quickly bring patients back to in-network hospitals to ensure they continue receiving the highquality care for which Advocate Health Care is known.